uppusaikiran/tradelens/docs/user_guide/dashboard.md

 - Get portfolio insights: "What are my biggest winners and losers?"
 - Request analysis: "Which of my stocks have the highest dividend yield?"
 - Get recommendations: "Should I consider diversifying my portfolio more?"
+- Inquire about ESG: "What companies in my portfolio have the best environmental scores?"

 ## Customizing the Dashboard